AnanthaKannan/xyz-Hospital-FrontEnd/CYPRESS.md

   * cypress is a tool for testing web applications.
   * *spec* key is not mandatory one
   * we can use *ChroPath* chrome extension to find the selector
+  * cypress.config.js used to set the configuration of cypress

 ## Call the element using below